mattlean/lean-js-app-starter/docs/debugging.md

 In Visual Studio Code, open the "Run and Debug" sidebar.
 Then select one of the following options in its configuration dropdown:

 1. **Attach to Running App**: Use this option if you already have the Node.js app running in debug mode.
-You can start the Node.js app in debug mode using the `start:debug` package.json script.
-The Docker dev environment already uses this package.json script by default.
+You can start the Node.js app in debug mode using the `start:debug` `package.json` script.
+The Docker dev environment already uses this `package.json` script by default.
-2. **Start New App**: Use this option if the Node.js app is not currently running.
+2. **Launch & Attach to App**: Use this option if the Node.js app is not currently running.
 It will start the app in debug mode.
-Note that this does require a build of the Node.js app to already exist, so if it doesn't then you will need to run the build process first before using this option.
+Note that this does require a build of the Node.js app to already exist, so if one isn't already available you will need to run the build process first before using this option.

 Finally, hit the green play button to start debugging.